dfcastellanos/MEPLS/doc/tutorial/step1.md

 fundamental part of mesoscale models is the structural evolution, i.e., how the disorder evolves.
 The continuum mechanics fields present in the system are element-wise homogeneous.
-By doing so, the mesoscale description suffers a loss of information with respect to the underlying microscale truth.
+By doing so, the mesoscale description suffers a loss of information with respect to the underlying microscale detailed atomistic structure.
 Such loss means that we have imperfect knowledge about the elements' state and internal dynamics, leading to statistical uncertainty.
  To capture such uncertainty, structural properties evolve according to stochastic processes.
 The reason behind that evolution is plastic deformation, which leads to permanent atomistic rearrangements.
 Since the local atomistic configuration is at the origin of the local microstructural properties, it is natural to